pbollhorn/Calculator/README.md

 ## Project files explained

 #### Flask files:
 - main.py:                Python file to run to start the Flask app
 - templates:              Directory for HTML files used by the Flask app
 - templates/index.html:   HTML file which contains the GUI of the calculator

 #### Python files:
 - calculator.py:          All the code for the calculator
 - requirements.txt:       List of Python packages necessary to install before the Python app can run (i.e. the Flask package)

 #### Docker files:
 - Dockerfile:             Configuration file for creating the Docker image

 #### Git files:
-- .gitignore: Tells git to ignore `__pycache__` directory
+- .gitignore:             Tells Git to ignore `__pycache__` directory
 - README.md:              This README file which describes the project

 ## Docker commands